ankitrajxd/better-auth-demo/README.md

 - Redirect to Signin page if not authenticated ✅
 - Redirect to requested page after signin ✅
 - Signin with email and password (todo).
+- Signin/signup with Email Otp ✅
-- Accessing Session on both client and server.
+- Accessing Session on both client and server. ✅
-- Protecting routes on both client and server with nextjs middleware.
+- Protecting routes on both client and server with nextjs middleware. ✅